Guide to the $150,000 and $30,000 small business instant tax write-off

 Keeping cash flow positive is important to every business and making large, essential purchases can make that tricky.
-But the instant asset tax write-off offers a way for you to claim assets you purchase for your business up to a value of $30,000 this financial year rather than waiting until the following year.
+But the instant asset tax write-off offers a way for you to claim assets you purchase for your business up to a value of $150,000 from 12 March this year until 30 June 2020.

-Small businesses that meet the eligibility criteria can purchase eligible assets up to a value of $30,000 and claim them this financial year.
-You just need to make the purchase and use the asset for your business in the same year that you claim the deduction before 30 June.
+As of 12 March 2020, small businesses can purchase eligible assets up to a value of $150,000 and claim them this year until 30 June 2020.
+Assets bought between 2nd April 2019 until 11 March 2020 will qualify for an instant asset tax write-off of $30,000.
+To claim for either threshold, you just need to make the purchase and use the asset for your business in the same year that you claim the deduction before 30 June.

-Any single asset purchased under $30,000 qualifies for the asset tax write-off.
-This means that if a business purchases multiple assets under $30,000, they should all qualify – even if the cumulative cost exceeds $30,000.
+Any single asset purchased under $150,000 from the 12 March, or $30,000 before 12 March, qualifies for the asset tax write-off.
+This means that if a business purchases multiple assets under these amounts, they should all qualify – even if the cumulative cost exceeds $150,000/$30,000.
 The cost of the asset includes both the amount you paid for it and any additional amount spent on transporting the asset, improving it or installing it for use.

 Is my business eligible to use the instant asset tax write-off?

-- You had a turnover of less than $50 million in the last year.
+- Your business had a turnover of less than $50 million in the last year

 What assets can I write off?

-- The asset you purchased was first used or installed and ready to use in the income year you're claiming it in.
+- Asset purchased was first used or installed and ready to use in the income year you're claiming it in

-Please note that assets bought outside of the threshold for the $30,000 tax break will not qualify for the full amount.
-Asset cost thresholds have changed over the last few years, and only assets bought after 7.30pm on 2 April 2019 qualify for the $30,000 tax write-off.
+Please note that assets bought outside of the threshold for the tax break will not qualify for the full amount.
+Asset cost thresholds have changed over the last few years, and only assets purchased from 12 March 2020 will qualify for the $150,000 tax write-off and assets bought after 7.30pm on 2 April 2019 qualify for the $30,000 tax write-off.

 What are the dates for asset cost thresholds?